billbillbilly/team_peadbo/README.md

 # Peadbo Expo App
-This is a React Native application built with Expo, leveraging GraphQL (via AWS Amplify), Apollo Client, and AI integration (via OpenAI API).
+This is a React Native application built with Expo, leveraging Apollo GraphQL (via AWS Amplify) and AI integration (via OpenAI API).
 The app provides user authentication, chatbot functionality, and a newsletter system, supporting user profiles, advisor selection, and dynamic routing.

 ## 📦 Features
 📸 Authentication: Sign up and Login/out in with profile image upload and editable bio.